SeifAraby05/Automation-Scripts/README.md

 #### Display Results:
 The formatted data and graphs are then printed to the terminal, offering a comprehensive view of the disk usage across partitions.

+## 2. Docker Deployment Automation Script
+### Overview
+#### The Docker Deployment Automation script automates Docker build, versioning, and deployment.
+It allows for custom configurations such as Dockerfile path, ports, and incremental version tagging.